-693-694.
-ADVANCED SPANISH.-A study of modern Spanish literature, accompanied by work in composition and conversation based on the text read.
+695-696.
+INTERMEDIATE SPANISH.-A study of modern Spanish literature, accompanied by work in composition and conversation based on the text read.
 Grammar is reviewed, especially the irregular verb.
-Texts: Galdós' Doña Perfecta; Fernan Gaballero's La Gaviota, La Familia de Alvareda; Echegaray's El Gran Galeota, ó Locura ó Santidad; Valera's Pepita Jimenez, Tamayo y Baus, Un Drama Nuevo; Kroeh's Descripciones Scientificas.
-Prescriptive, both semesters, junior year.
-(5 units each semester)
+Texts: Galdós' Doña Perfecta; Fernan Gaballero's La Gaviota, La Familia de Alvareda, etc. A thorough study of scientific and technical Spanish is made.
+Spanish newspapers and reviews are read.
+Prescriptive, both semesters, sophomore year.
+(7 units each semester)